jpcamara/Goson/README.md

 ## Getting Raw JSON From JSchema Objects

-At runtime, Goson objects are actually simply `org.jschema.model.JsonMap`'s.
+At runtime, Goson objects are actually simply `goson.model.JsonMap`'s.
 You can get at this underlying map for direct manipulation via the `asJSON` method:

     var map = invoice.asJSON()